-THE CALLBOARD: THEATER ARTS AND ALUMNI NEWS
+THE CALLBOARD: FACULTY, STAFF AND ALUMNI NEWS

 Juan Luis Acevedo ('98) guest starred on "Law and Order: Criminal Intent" - Season 10, Episode 5: Trophy Wine.
 He is working for Actors Connection as a Program Consultant and Conservatory Director.
-He was recently seen in Toy Box Theatre Company's "Woyzeck."
+He starred in Toy Box Theatre Company's "Woyzeck."
 Other credits include "The Arrogant Spaniard" by Lope de Vega at Teatro Circulo in NYC which won him the ACE Best Actor Award in a Period Play for his performance.

 Ramona Lisa Alexander ('08) played Josie Hogan in "A Moon for the Misbegotten" at The Nora Theatre Company, for which she was nominated for a 2011 Elliot Norton Award for Outstanding Actress.